Tamil Nadu: Probe ordered after video shows alleged RSS camp inside government school in Coimbatore

 Prathap said that officials are investigating the incident and added that a show-cause notice has been issued to the school headmaster.

-A case was also registered at the RS Puram Police Station against unidentified people for allegedly trespassing on the school premises, The Indian Express reported.
+A case was also registered at the RS Puram Police Station against unidentified persons for allegedly trespassing on the school premises, The Indian Express reported.

 On its part, the RSS denied holding any such camp on school premises.